flonadb/flonadb/README.md

 |TARGET_DB_NAME.url| The URL of the database to which to connect.                                |Yes||
 |TARGET_DB_NAME.properties.user| The user to use to connect to the database.                                 |No||
 |TARGET_DB_NAME.properties.password| The user password to use to connect to the database.                        |No||

+**Note** You can set any other properties accept by the JDBC driver of the target database system by adding a property matching the pattern `TARGET_DB_NAME.properties.PROPERTY_NAME` where `PROPERTY_NAME` is the name of the property you wish to set.

 ## Driver Configuration
 The path to the driver config file can be specified via an environment variable or a JVM system property named